pringyy/Explore-MMO/README.md

 # Explore MMO: A Massively Multiplayer Online Game Facilitating Communication Skill Development

 This is my final year project at the University of Glasgow for the School of Computing Science.
-This README provides a breif outline of the game.
+This README provides a breif outline of the file structure and the game.
-**A user manual is also provided which describes how to run the system.**
+**A [user manual](manual.md) is also provided which describes how to run the system.**
 At the end the technologies and external sources used are broken down, describing how each one contributed towards the system.

 ## Live Demonstration